dd32/td-gh-ex/readme.txt

 2. Customize the style of your website by adding a logo, setting your preferred layout, activating the Homepage Sections, changing the fonts and selecting custom colors.

 == Changelog ==
+1.2.8 - May 26, 2020
+Fix alignment when search and cart not active
+Fix header layout on blank canvas and transparent header page templates

 1.2.7 - May 20, 2020
 Fix for wrong customizer container width option